 The Southern Company

-Robbins Arroyo LLP: The Southern Company (SO) Misled Shareholders According to a Recently Filed Lawsuit
+Robbins Arroyo LLP: The Southern Company (SO) Misled Shareholders According to a Recently Filed Class Action

-Robbins Arroyo LLP announces that a shareholder derivative lawsuit was filed on behalf of The Southern Company (NYSE: SO) in the U.S. District Court for the Northern District of Georgia, Atlanta Division.
-The complaint is brought against certain current and former officers and directors of the company for alleged breaches of fiduciary duties, unjust enrichment, and corporate waste.
-Southern Company, together with its subsidiaries, engages in the generation, transmission, and distribution of electricity through coal, nuclear, oil and gas, and hydro resources in Alabama, Georgia, Florida, and Mississippi.
+Robbins Arroyo LLP announces that a class action complaint was filed against The Southern Company (NYSE: SO) in the U.S. District Court for the Northern District of Georgia, Atlanta Division.
+The complaint is brought on behalf of all purchasers of Southern Company securities between April 25, 2012 and October 29, 2013, for alleged violations of the Securities Exchange Act of 1934 by Southern Company’s officers and directors.
+Southern Company, together with its subsidiaries, engages in the generation, transmission, and distribution of electricity through coal, nuclear, oil and gas, and hydro resources in the states of Alabama, Georgia, Florida, and Mississippi.
 In 2006, Southern Company announced plans for its subsidiary, Mississippi Power, to build a “clean coal” plant in Kemper County, Mississippi (the “Kemper Plant”).

-Southern Company Accused of Providing Inaccurate Timeline for Its Kemper Plant
+Southern Company Accused of Lying About Progress at Its Kemper Plant

 Southern Company Shareholders Have Legal Options

 Concerned shareholders who would like more information about their rights and potential remedies can contact attorney Darnell R. Donahue at (800) 350-6003, or you can complete the form below and we will contact you directly.